pyueh-osi/Edgecmd-Docs/V1.1/EdgeCmd_utility_1-1.md

 ## Access EdgeCmd utility

-The EdgeCmd utility locations used in the following procedures are based on the installation instructions in [EdgeCmd utility](xref:EdgecmdUtility).
+The EdgeCmd utility locations used in the following procedures are based on the installation instructions in this topic.
+See [Install EdgeCmd utility](#install-edgecmd-utility).

 ### Windows